asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/03-chapter-three.md

 "Looks that way," Brandon said.
 "Unless you've got another angle."

 "I've been thinking about the timing.
 Palmer was killed on January ninth.
 Three weeks ago.
-What happened in Steven's life around then that made him decide to act?"
+If Steven is a professional, someone hired him.
+Something happened that made the client decide Palmer needed to die *now*."
->NITPICK: They currently think Steven's a professional.
-Why would they be wondering what happened in his life.

-"Could be anything.
-Job loss, divorce, terminal diagnosis.
-Or maybe he'd been planning it for months and January ninth was just when the pieces fell into place."
+"Could be anything," Brandon said.
+"Business deal gone bad, insurance payout deadline, Palmer about to testify about something.
+Or maybe the client's been planning it for months and January was just when Steven had an opening."

 "Maybe."
 Matt didn't sound convinced.
-"But professional hits usually have triggers.
-Something happens that makes the client say 'now.'
-We just need to figure out what that was."
+"But we need to figure out what triggered the hit.
+What changed in Palmer's life recently that made him a target?"
->NITPICK: But that "trigger" wouldn't be in Steven's life as Matt said a couple of paragraphs back.

 Brandon took a drink of water.
 "What if there is no client?
 What if Steven is just someone who kills real estate agents?
 Those three ViCAP cases—same pattern, different cities, spanning ten years.
 Maybe we're looking at a serial killer with a very specific victim type."